PipesAndFiltersProject/StudentPassing/README.md

 # README #

-Software architectures course exercise work implementation of Pipes & Filters architecture and various design patterns in C++11.
+Software architectures course exercise work implementation of a distributed software architecture and various design patterns in C++11.
 Includes datagram networking using boost asio.

+This project has been created for eaducational purposes and may have no other value to anyone.

-## What is this repository for? ###
+## What is this repository for? ##

-Anyone wishing to know software architectural patterns and design patterns, learning C++.
+Anyone wishing to learn about software architectural patterns and design patterns, learning C++.

-## How do I get set up? ###
+## How do I get set up? ##

 * Download the code, see the wiki page at https://wiki.oulu.fi/pages/viewpage.action?pageId=39977551
 * Uses boost library and boost asio, which needs to be build into a library.
 Uses boost::system as lib, otherwise headers are enough.

-## Who do I talk to? ###
+## Who do I talk to? ##

 * Repo is owned by Antti Juustila (antti.juustila@oulu.fi)

+## License ##

+(c) Antti Juustila 2014-2018.
+This software is licensed in GPL version 2 or later.

 ## Data structures